7 Common Signs of a Bed Bug Infestation

 Bed bugs emit pheromones which present a slightly-sweet, musty odor.
 It is often compared to raspberries, but descriptions vary; some say it even smells like coriander.

 However, this is the least helpful indication of bed bugs (unless you are a bed bug canine).
-By the time this smell is powerful enough to be noticed by humans, the infestation is advanced enough that there are more obvious signs.
+That’s because the odor produced by individual bed bugs is almost imperceptible to the human nose.

 This is many people’s first indication that something might be off; bed bugs prefer to feed off us when we sleep, thus bites can appear on skin that is exposed during the night.